troclaux/notes/aws.md

 - producer service: produces requests to sqs
 - consumer service: consumers requests from sqs
 - decoupling: when both producers and consumers scale independently from each other

+## SSM (SystemS Manager)

+> centrally view, manage, and operate nodes (ec2 or on-premises) at scale in AWS, on-premises and multicloud environments

+- run commands, patch and configure servers
+- hybrid service
+- not just a single service, it is a suite of products
+- features
+  - patching automation for enhanced compliance
+  - run commands across entire fleet of servers
+  - store parameter configuration with the SSM Parameter Store

+### workflow

+1. install SSM agent onto the systems we control
+1. its installed by default on Amazon Linux AMI and Ubuntu AMI
+1. if an instance can't be controlled with SSM, it's probably an issue with SSM agent

 ## Step Functions